 We all have scars somewhere on our bodies, but the ones on our faces seem to bother us the most.
-Whether our scars come from acne, a childhood fall, a traffic accident, or a basketball souvenir, they may be cherished parts of our personal history or constant reminders of a painful experience.
+Whether our scars are acne scars, the result of a childhood fall or a traffic accident, or a basketball souvenir, they may be cherished parts of our personal history or constant reminders of a painful experience.

 What can we do about these scars?
 Do lasers hold some promise for getting rid of our scars?
 What are the techniques for treating them?